MukundChandra/To-To-Do/README.md

 1. Make a list of txt files to display at the startup.
 2. Have an option to disable the software.

+---
+### 4. Notes To Self

+May 5th, 2018
+Finished the End Sem Exams
+Started learning C# seriously